12 Iconic African Journeys for Your Africa Bucket List

-Africa is not a single bucket list destination, but a continent rich with diversity, adventure, heritage, colour and or course, incredible landscapes and wildlife.
-We have identified 12 of Africa’s most iconic journeys that should be added to your Africa bucket list:
+Africa is not a single bucket list destination, but a continent rich with diversity, adventure, culture, color and or course, incredible landscapes and wildlife.
+We have identified 12 of Africa's most iconic journeys that should be added to your Africa bucket list:

 2. Victoria Falls, Zimbabwe & Zambia

-It’s no Africa bucket list without the iconic Victoria Falls, one of the seven natural wonders of the world.
+It's no Africa bucket list without the iconic Victoria Falls, one of the seven natural wonders of the world.
 You can view the Falls from both Zimbabwe and Zambia, with each country offering a uniquely diverse way of experiencing it.
-For the brave and adventurous, experience the adrenaline-surging walk across Zambia’s Knife-Edge Bridge which swings about 100 metres above the gorge or go white water rafting on Lower Zambezi’s fierce waters.
+For the brave and adventurous, experience the adrenaline-surging walk across Zambia's Knife-Edge Bridge which swings about 100 meters above the gorge or go white water rafting on Lower Zambezi's fierce waters.
+For interesting facts about Victoria Falls, check out our other blog.

 The Western Cape is undoubtedly South Africa's most eclectic, vibrant and stunning province and one for your Africa bucket list.
 The Western Cape has it all - vast mountain ranges, long sandy beaches, nature reserves protecting marine life, floral and wildlife, world-class vineyards and incredible fine dining.
 Visit Cape Town for culture, cuisine, nature and city life, discover the Cape Winelands for world-class wines and restaurants, or explore Hermanus for some amazing whale watching.

-Known locally as the ‘river that never finds the sea’, the Okavango Delta is a lush intricate web of waterways, islands and hillocks.
-It is one of Africa’s richest and most diverse concentrations of bird and wildlife including the Big 5, wild dog, and the extremely rare Pel’s Fishing Owl.
-Explore the Delta in a traditional dug-out canoe called a mokoro for a unique game viewing experience.
+Known locally as the 'river that never finds the sea', the Okavango Delta is a lush intricate web of waterways, islands and hillocks.
+It is one of Africa's richest and most diverse concentrations of bird and wildlife including the Big 5, wild dog, and the extremely rare Pel's Fishing Owl.
+Explore the Delta in a traditional dug-out canoe called a mokoro for a unique game-viewing experience.
+For other unique safari tours, check out our other blog.

 Mozambique is one of Africa's most idyllic and wildest secrets.
 The coral reefs and secluded islands scattered along Mozambique's Indian Ocean coastline form the largest marine protection area in Africa.
 Snorkel, scuba dive, sea kayak or explore it all from the bow of a traditional Dhow.
 Home to whale sharks, sea turtles, dolphins, mantra rays and the elusive dugong, a marine safari in this tropical paradise is a unique one for your Africa bucket list.

-Only around 1000 mountain gorillas still survive with almost all of them living in three heavily protected national parks: Bwindi Impenetrable Forest and Mgahinga Gorilla National Park in Uganda, and in Rwanda’s Volcanoes National Park.
-There are only a number of permits granted for each park every year in order to protect the gorillas and their habitat making this a very special, exclusive and immersive Africa bucket list experience.
+Only around 1000 mountain gorillas still survive with almost all of them living in three heavily protected national parks: Bwindi Impenetrable Forest and Mgahinga Gorilla National Park in Uganda, and in Rwanda's Volcanoes National Park.
+Only a number of permits are granted for each park every year to protect the gorillas and their habitat, making this a very special, exclusive and immersive Africa bucket list experience.

 7. Kruger, South Africa